jonathanyeong/personal-website-content/blog-redesign-v3.md

 },
 ```

-It's important to set `defaultColor` to false because that will generate a token with both light and dark variables.
+It's important to set `defaultColor` to false.
+This forces Shiki to generate a token with both light and dark variables.
 Example from [Shiki docs](https://shiki.style/guide/dual-themes#light-dark-dual-themes):

 ```html
 <span style="--shiki-dark:#D8DEE9;--shiki-light:#2E3440">console</span>